beckn/missions/docs/starter_kit/starter_kit.md

 Once you have tested with Postman, it is time to test directly calling the Protocol Server Endpoints from your application.
 You will be sending the Beckn requests (search, select etc ) to the BAP PS Client address (e.g. https://bap-client.example.com/search, https://bap-client.example.com/select etc).
 By default the BAP PS is configured to wait for response from the network and return back the responses synchronously.

 > [!TIP]
-> Use the following [troubleshooting guide](../troubleshoot.md) when you run into problems.
+> Use the following [troubleshooting guide](../troubleshoot.md) if you run into problems.

 ### Provider Platform's Journey

-As a Provider Platform after you unbundle your Provider side application will probably have a supplier facing application with a backend server providing the following:
+As a Provider Platform after you unbundle your Provider side application will have a supplier facing application with a backend server providing some of the following:

 - Ability to return back catalog on search requests
 - Ability to support order creation